ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ---

-### Resync removes item not configured by NB
+### Resync removes item that is not configured by NB

 Checklist:

 - Use origin `FromSB` for an automatically created SB object.
 Default route is an example.<br></br>
 - You can use `UnknownOrigin`.
-KV Scheduler searches transaction history to determine if the VPP agent configured the specific value.<br></br>
+KV Scheduler searches the transaction history to determine if the VPP agent configured the specific value.<br></br>
-- Note defaults to `FromSB` for value upon first resync, and transaction history is empty.
+- Defaults to `FromSB` for value upon first resync, and transaction history is empty.

 ---